Anththroposophy – an Introduction

-(Based on lectures given by the author in
+This introduction is based on a course given by the author in Argentina.

 There is nothing secret about anthroposophy.
 An enormous literature on the subject exists, including many books and lectures (more than 6,000) by Rudolf Steiner, published in German.
-Only a small portion has been translated into Spanish, but what is available is more than sufficient for anyone who desires to be well informed.
-Literature by many other authors also exists.
+A relatively small portion has been translated into Spanish, but what is available is more than sufficient for anyone who desires to be well informed.
+Literature by other authors also exists.

 The split came when the theosophical leaders declared that Krishnamurti – then a ten year old boy – was the reincarnation of Christ.
 Steiner said this was nonsense.
 Whether he resigned or was asked to do so isn’t clear, but in any case he took most of the German members with him and formed the Anthroposophical Society.
 When he was older, by the way, Krishnamurti denied that he was the reincarnation of Christ and went his own admirable way.